testflows/TestFlows-WebSite/source/handbook/index.md

 # Retrying Tests

-You can retry tests until they pass or until the number of retries is exhausted by specifying [retries] parameter either explicitly for inline tests or using [Retries] or [Retry] decorator for decorated tests.
+You can retry tests until they pass or until the number of retries is exhausted or timeout is reached by specifying [retries] parameter either explicitly for inline tests or using [Retries] or [Retry] decorator for decorated tests.

 Retrying a test means to rerun it multiple times until it passes.